 She immediately got very nervous, but she was very friendly and wanted to help but also wanted a way out without saying plain “no” so she called Port Authority and asked them if it was okay if I took her photo and put it on a blog.
 When they said”yes,” surprising us both, she went digging for her lipstick in the bag she had hanging on the other side of her driver’s seat.

 “You don’t need lipstick!”
 I said.

 “Yes, I do!”

-“No, you don’t! shouted the nearest passenger across from me, a middle aged man.
+“No, you don’t! shouted the nearest passenger, a middle aged man.
 “You look just fine!
 You look pretty just the way you are!”

 She stopped digging in her bag and turned her head to me, her smile stretched big and fake in an agony of nervousness.